 Frogger In Toy Town Accessibility Report

-Frogger In Toy Town offers 21 accessibility features in the Difficulty, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+Frogger In Toy Town offers 21 accessibility features in the Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Frogger In Toy Town is a jumping and running game that updates the classic Frogger road-crossing challenge.
 You play in rich three dimensional environments with objects that interact with each other.
 As well as looking nice, this adds a physical dimension to the gameplay and offers hidden collectables in each level.

 View Control Mapping: You can view a map of controls during play.
 This clearly displays the mappings of actions to buttons/keys/mouse/keyboard without having to leave the game.

 Tutorials: There are helpful tutorials, instructions and tips.
 Information is provided in a timely manner, with appropriate levels of detail.
 Ideally, this includes ongoing tips that relate to contexts in the game where the player is failing.

 Similar Games With More Accessibility Features for Getting Started

 If you want to play Frogger In Toy Town, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

 Frogger In Toy Town has 5 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.